FAQ's

 Marine insurance is useful for an entity that transports goods over the ocean (or includes sea legs), including importers, exporters, shipping providers, transportation providers, etc. Marine insurance protects you from losing goods or liabilities they may incur during the process of transport, etc.

-What types of marine insurance coverage are available?
+What are the different types of marine insurance coverage?

 What does cargo insurance generally cover?